Jamie-Michelle/Computing-Machine/README.md

 ⁂

-Changes for version 9.0:
+Changes for version 10.0:

-The epic quest for interfacial perfection has reached a zenithal milestone.
-At least with my operating-system setup, the Computing Machine theme has become quite refined and polished.
+Eliminated wiggle-worm behavior of entry fields (at least with my system's font setup).
+Eliminated wiggle-worm behavior of tabs.
+A number of other refinements.

 ![Computing-Machine-GTK-2.png](https://raw.githubusercontent.com/Jamie-Michelle/Computing-Machine/master/Computing-Machine-GTK-2.png)